 The Tucson Airport Authority is committed to ensuring the very best travel experience for passengers and visitors using Tucson International Airport.

-For Medical/Police Emergencies: Dial 911 from any house phone or mobile phone to reach Tucson Airport Authority Police or Fire/EMT response.
+For Medical/Police Emergencies: Dial 911 from any courtesy phone or mobile phone to reach Tucson Airport Authority Police or Fire/EMT response.

 Hours of Operation

 The airport is operational 24/7 but the airlines, the Transportation Security Administration, food and beverage concessions, retail stores, rental car companies and others all set their own hours.
-Typically, airlines open their check-in counters two hours before their first scheduled departure.
-The TSA security checkpoints usually open at least one hour before the first flight of the morning on each concourse.
-The checkpoints close when the last flight of the day departs and passengers cannot be permitted to say on the concourses overnight.
+Airlines usually open their check-in counters 2 to 2½ hours before their first scheduled departure and close after their final departure of the day.
+The TSA security checkpoints usually open by 4 a.m. and close with the last departure of the day.
+Passengers cannot be permitted to say on the concourses overnight.

 A Bank of America automatic teller machine (ATM) is located to the east of the Center Point on the ticketing level.
 It is pre-security.
 There are no ATMs on the concourses.